The Dell (Southampton): Final days

-By this time, Southampton F.C. was looking for a new home.
-By the mid-1990s it seemed as if the search was over as the club announced plans to move to a new stadium at Monks Brook playing fields near the village of North Stoneham, Eastleigh.
+By this time, Southampton were looking for a new home.
+By the mid-1990s, it seemed as if the search was over as the club announced plans to move to a new stadium at Monks Brook playing fields near the village of North Stoneham, Eastleigh.
 However, the club fell into a dispute with the local council about the lack of community facilities.
 Many people in Eastleigh were also unhappy with having another town's football club in their area.
-The dispute was resolved when the chairman, Rupert Lowe, declared new plans for the club to move to a new 32,000-seat stadium, for a cost of £32 million, on Brittania Road on the banks of the River Itchen.
+The dispute was resolved when the chairman, Rupert Lowe, declared new plans for the club to move to a new 32,000-seat stadium, St Mary's Stadium, for a cost of £32 million, on Brittania Road on the banks of the River Itchen.
 The move was confirmed at the end of the 1998–99 season (when Southampton achieved a late escape from relegation for the sixth time in eight seasons) and work began soon afterwards.

 The new St Mary's Stadium was ready for the 2001–02 season.

-On 4 April 2001, the first ever Football Aid event took place at the Dell (including former players Jimmy Case and Peter Rodrigues).
+On 4 April 2001, the first ever Football Aid event took place at The Dell (including former players Jimmy Case and Peter Rodrigues).
 The last confirmed hat-trick was scored during this game by Bryn Thomas.

 On 19 May 2001, midfielder Matt Le Tissier (who retired from playing a year later) said goodbye to the stadium that had been host to his entire professional career by scoring a volley in the final minutes of the final league game securing a 3–2 win against Arsenal.
 Le Tissier thus has the distinction of scoring the last competitive goal at The Dell.

-On 26 May, the club's fans said goodbye to the Dell by stripping all of its seats, the pitch and even an advertising board after Southampton's last game at the stadium, a 1–0 victory in a friendly against Brighton and Hove Albion, the first and last opponents at the stadium.
-The last goal ever scored at the Dell was by Uwe Rösler.
+On 26 May, the club's fans said goodbye to The Dell by stripping all of its seats, the pitch and even an advertising board after Southampton's last game at the stadium, a 1–0 victory in a friendly against Brighton and Hove Albion, the first and last opponents at the stadium.
+The last goal ever scored at The Dell was by Uwe Rösler.